Issac567/PIC_Bootloader/B4J-BootloaderUploaderBluetoothHC05/README.md

 ---

-## HC-05 Command Mode (Here and below Required by 3rd party Software)
+## HC-05 AT Command Mode (Here and below Required by 3rd party Software)

 **Not supported** with Bootloader Uploader at this time.
 You need to set HC05 baud to 57600 with alternative method online or https://www.deshide.com/News-detail_DSDTechTools.html .
 The **Command Mode** allows you to configure the HC-05 Bluetooth module, including changing: